jm1021/leuck_reunion/food.md

 ### Breakfast (8-9:30am)
 > Biscuits & Gravy and Egg Muffin cups

-### Lunch (12 pm)
+### Lunch (12 pm) (SHASTA LAKE DAY)
-> Lunches will be an assortment of sandwich fixings, a variety of chips, and fruit/veggies.
-Bring your water bottle to refill for the day's activities.
+> Lunches will be an assortment of sandwich fixings, a variety of chips, pasta salad and watermelon.
+Be sure to fill your water bottle before we leave for the lake.
->  ** Pack and Go (baggies and paper bags available).
->  ** Eat in the main hall, outside or at your housing.
-Pick up your trash and leave no mess in dinning hall or grounds.

 ### Dinner (6-7pm)
 > Hawaiian Haystacks: creamy chicken over rice with your choice of toppings: cheese, pineapple, olives, green onions, peas, tomatoes, chow mein noodles and coconut.
 Dessert to be determined.